microsoft/vscode-essentials/docs/en/05-git.md

 ### Managing conflicts

-Doing a _push_ or a _pull_ is usually easy...
+Doing a _push_ or a _pull_ is typically easy...
 Until a conflict appears!
 In these cases, you'll always have work to do, but VS Code will be there to help!

 When an operation results in a conflict, VS Code will group the conflicting files in the **Merge Changes** section.
 You will then have an overview of the conflicts.
 By opening the merge editor (via the **Resolve in Merge Editor** button at the bottom right of the editor).